Yashasri-g/speaker-series-2025/GAIS_Texora/Readme.md

 ## Default Use Cases

-- **Topic Explanation**: Simplify complex topics for broad understanding.
+- **Topic Explanation**: Simplify complex topics for broad understanding
-- **Translation**: Translate text into various languages.
+- **Translation**: Translate text into various languages
-- **Code Generation / Debugging**: Write or troubleshoot code snippets.
+- **Code Generation / Debugging**: Write or troubleshoot code snippets
-- **Business Idea Generation**: Generate new business or startup ideas.
+- **Business Idea Generation**: Generate new business or startup ideas

 ---

 ## Security

-- Tokens are **not hardcoded** in the source code.
+- Tokens are **not hardcoded** in the source code
-- Use **Streamlit Secrets Manager** or environment variables for sensitive information.
+- Use **Streamlit Secrets Manager** or environment variables for sensitive information
-- Do not commit `.streamlit/secrets.toml` or any file containing secrets to version control.
+- Do not commit `.streamlit/secrets.toml` or any file containing secrets to version control

 ---